Data-Driven Decisioning Employee Experience Redesign

 Design Recommendations

-Awareness: With the design and delivery of comprehensive trainings and the adoption of integral testing frameworks across domains, PMs reaped the benefits of assessing and implementing data, analytics and testing into all decisions, enabling them to work smarter, not harder
+Awareness: With the design and delivery of comprehensive trainings and the adoption of integral testing frameworks across domains, PMs reap the benefits of assessing and implementing data, analytics, and testing into all decisions, enabling them to work smarter, not harder.

-Process: By updating our onboarding experience and E2E product lifecycle processes with elements of monitoring and testing, we have baked in strategies into every step of product development
+Process: By updating our onboarding experience and E2E product lifecycle processes with monitoring and testing elements, we have baked in strategies into every step of product development.

-Culture: Moving from a task-oriented mindset to a results-oriented mindset ensures that DDD is a fundamental value and practice of all PMs
+Culture: Moving from a task-oriented mindset to a results-oriented mindset ensures that Data-Driven Decisioning (DDD) is a fundamental value and practice for all PMs.

 Data-informed decisioning optimizes our experiences, enabling the delivery of best-in-class products for our clients, and generating significant value for our business